albi-c/timedAlerts/README.md

 At first, run install_linux.sh to install on Linux.

-Installing for Windows and MacOS will be supported soon.
+Installers for Windows and MacOS will be avaible soon.

 This will add set_timed_alert to bin and also setup loop that checks if alert should be made or not (starts on login).